 Snickerdoodle Cake-in-a-Jar is a celebration of July 4th and all things full of cinnamon.
 On Independence Day you can call it Yankee Doodle Snickerdoodle Cake-in-a-Jar.
 Every other day of the year, you can just call it delicious.
 This moist dense cake has a coffeecake-like texture.
-Cake-in-a-Jar serves as a cute presentation or as a means to get fresh cake to someone far away.
-If the jars and lids are properly sterilized, and the lids pop and seal when you close them, these cakes should stay fresh for at least 1 month.
-Desert safe ingredients make the Snickerdoodle Cake ideal for military care packages.
+Cake-in-a-Jar serves as a cute presentation or as a means to mail or transport fresh cake to someone.
+If the jars and lids are properly sterilized, and the lids pop and seal when you close them, these cakes should stay fresh for at least 1 week.
+Baking a cake in a jar, is not the same as canning, and the process does not protect the cake from spoilage for prolonged periods. *** See note at bottom of post.
 This recipe also works in a 9”x13” pan, three 9” round pans, or as cupcakes.

 The adorable gift tags on my jars come from lifeloveand sugar.com.
-Lindsay, who has successfully sent cake-in-a-jar to a deployed friend, offers some great cake-in-a-jar tips as well as providing a printable PDF for the gift tags.
+Lindsay offers some great cake-in-a-jar tips as well as providing a printable PDF for the gift tags.

 - 3 cups cake flour (all-purpose flour or ½ all-purpose flour can also be used)